 1 CEST only provides a decision in 80% of IR35 cases

-In reality, this is an option for businesses to either make their own decision - which may expose them to increased risk - or seek professional advice that can become expensive.
+In reality, this is an option for businesses to firstly make their own decision, which may expose them to increased risk.
+Or secondly, to seek professional advice that can become expensive.

 In response to this, ESIP returns an outcome for every single assessment.
-We also wanted to reflect the fact that employment status is not just a binary decision, but there might be different levels of certainty between the outcomes, which is the reason so many instances end up in tribunal cases following disagreement between HMRC and the assessor.
+We also wanted to reflect the fact that employment status is not just a binary decision.
+There might be different levels of certainty between the outcomes, which is the reason so many instances end up in tribunal cases following disagreement between HMRC and the assessor.

 ESIP undertakes two assessments; one for % certainty employed and one for % certainty self-employed.
 The higher of the scores determines the result, with an associated ‘risk of challenge’ rating.

-The IR35 risk rating is calculated on the difference between the two status scores - 'employed' and 'self-employed'.
-Risk of challenge indicates the risk that the decision will be challenged by either HMRC, if a self-employed result, or the contractor, if an employed result.
+IR35 risk rating is calculated on the difference between the two status scores - 'employed' and 'self-employed'.
+Risk of challenge indicates the risk that the decision will be challenged.
+This is by either HMRC, if a self-employed result, or the contractor, if an employed result.

-This lets you analyse your contractor population more fully within the two categories and understand and manage their employment status risk effectively.
+This lets you analyse your contractor population more fully within the two categories.
+You can also understand and manage their employment status risk effectively.

 Our clients have told us that ESIP is meeting this need:

-When using CEST for IR35 assessment, the person who completes the receives an immediate result and the option to edit any answers.
+The person who uses CEST for an IR35 assessment receives an immediate result and the option to edit any answers.

-Anyone who has used CEST will know the temptation that exists to amend answers to see how it might rationalise the result, and before long, it's difficult to remember what answer accurately reflects the reality of the engagement and what has been put in as a ‘test’.
+Anyone who has used CEST will know the temptation that exists to amend answers to see how it might rationalise the result.
+Before long, it's difficult to remember what answer accurately reflects the reality of the engagement and what has been put in as a ‘test’.

-In addition, CEST can be completed by either the contractor, the end client or the agency, and my experience suggests that each of these users will interpret the questions and arrangements slightly differently and likely come out with different results.
+CEST can be completed by either the contractor, the end client or the agency.
+My experience suggests that each of these users will interpret the questions and arrangements slightly differently and likely come out with different results.

-One of the key parts of the IR35 legislation is the requirement for the end client to demonstrate ‘reasonable care’ in undertaking employment status assessments.
-This will include processes and controls over who is completing assessments and how the accuracy of input is determined, something that I understand HMRC will look at closely when undertaking reviews.
+One of the key requirements of IR35 legislation is for the end client to demonstrate ‘reasonable care’ in undertaking employment status assessments.
+This includes processes and controls over who is completing assessments and how the accuracy of input is determined.
+Something that HMRC will look at closely when undertaking reviews.

 The difference with the ESIP IR35 assessment tool

-We took this into consideration when designing the ESIP assessment workflow, where each completed assessment is peer-reviewed to support the demonstration of reasonable care.
+We took this into consideration when designing the ESIP assessment workflow.
+Each completed assessment is peer-reviewed to support demonstration of reasonable care.

-1 the assessment is only completed by the end client, rather than the contractor, as it is the end client who will be held responsible for the outcome by HMRC.
+1 The assessment is completed by the end client, not the contractor.
+This is because it is the end client who will be held responsible for the outcome by HMRC.

 Unlike CEST, the specialist does not initially see the IR35 employment status result.
-Instead, they submit their answers and the assessment then goes through to an ‘approver’, who is a different individual within the organisation who provides a more independent ‘four-eyes’ review of the answers given to ensure accuracy.
+Instead, they submit their answers and the assessment then goes through to an ‘approver’.
+This is a different individual within the organisation who provides a more independent ‘four-eyes’ review of the answers to ensure accuracy.

-The approver can raise questions to the specialist, as required, until they are comfortable to approve the assessment and produce a status determination statement.
-The assessment process is all recorded within ESIP and acts as an audit trail of how the decision was made, should it need to be reviewed at any point in the future.
+The approver can raise questions to the specialist until they are comfortable to approve the assessment and produce a status determination statement.
+The assessment process is all recorded within ESIP and acts as an audit trail of how the decision is made.
+Which is useful if it should it need to be reviewed at any point in the future.

-We had the opportunity to showcase ESIP to HMRC in autumn 2019 as part of their stakeholder reviews of the CEST improvements.
+We showcased ESIP to HMRC in autumn 2019 as part of their stakeholder reviews of the CEST improvements.

-HMRC ran two IR35 assessments simultaneously through ESIP and CEST; one of which came out with the same result; one of which came out as ‘undetermined’ by CEST, and a ‘high risk’ result in ESIP, which is as we would expect.
+HMRC ran two IR35 assessments simultaneously through ESIP and CEST; one of which came out with the same result.
+The other came out as ‘undetermined’ by CEST, and a ‘high risk’ result in ESIP, which is as we would expect.

-The feedback from HMRC was that they were impressed with the design of ESIP and how it supported the demonstration of reasonable care.
+HMRC fed back that they were impressed with the design of ESIP and how it supports the demonstration of reasonable care.

 3 CEST ignores IR35 mutuality of obligation